 A number of noteworthy and memorable places have been included in the choir’s travels.
 They have had the opportunity to perform on shows such as NBC’s Today Show, the Kelly Lang Show from Los Angeles, and a special segment on CBS This Morning with Charles Kuralt entitled the “Pride of Appalachia.”
 The Voices have had the opportunity to share our rich heritage in diverse venues, including the Ahwahne Hotel at Yosemite National Park, California; the National Presbyterian Church in Washington, D.C.; and Gettysburg National Park.
 The choir’s spring tour rotates annually from Florida, Dallas, Chicago, New York City and New England, and occasionally, California.

 The Voices of Appalachia choir was formed in 1962 when Abner Grender came to Caney Junior College to teach music.
-During the history of the Voices, six people have served as conductor: Abner Grender, Paul Tse, David Benson, Richard Kennedy, Bryan Bolton, and Richard Bowers.
+During the history of the Voices, seven people have served as conductor: Abner Grender, Paul Tse, David Benson, Richard Kennedy, Bryan Bolton, Richard Bowers, and Wendy Saylor.
 There have been approximately 800 to 900 choir members over the years, all of whom are still considered a part of the Voices family.

 The Voices of Appalachia is a great asset to both Alice Lloyd College and the Appalachian region; the first priority is the benefit derived by the individual members from participation in the choral experience.
 Amazingly enough, the College does not offer any type of music major or minor, therefore, all members of the Voices of Appalachia are performing out of the love they hold for their heritage and the musical traditions that support their background.